 Now the birds have become wise to this technique and now are eating the fruit green.

-There is a solution to this which other grower have tried with proven success.
+There is a solution to this which other growers have tried with proven success.

-Although not all tomatoes grow in clusters so you may need to purchase garden netting for protection against birds, deer and other pests which is available in large quantities to drape over your tomato crop providing protection from future attacks and future loss of fruits.
+Garden netting is available in large quantities to drape over your tomato crop to providing protection from bird attacks and future loss of fruits.